Unsupervised Multi-modal Feature Alignment for Time Series Representation Learning: Preliminaries

-With respect to raw MTS data and multi-modal features transformed, we denote the features as $x^{(i)} = T^{(i)}(x)$ in this work, $i$ denotes index of the selected transformation operator.
+Concerning raw MTS data and multi-modal features transformed, we denote the features as $x^{(i)} = T^{(i)}(x)$ in this work, and $i$ denotes the index of the selected transform.
 The transformed features are highly heterogeneous from the original raw MTS data.
-Therefore, we designed different neural architectures for the feature encoders w.r.t the multi-modal features, $z^{(i)} = g^{(i)}(x^{(i)})$, they are listed bellow.
+Therefore, we designed different neural architectures for the feature encoders w.r.t the multi-modal features, $z^{(i)} = f^{(i)}(x^{(i)})$.
+They can be composited as $f^{(i)} \circ T^{(i)}$.
+But the selection of $f^{(i)}$ and $T^{(i)}$ should be compatible.
+The compositions of them are listed in \textbf{Tab.}~\ref{tab:TFpairs}.